 - Statistics / Weather / Helpful Links

 Looking for Lake Isabella cabins or other accommodations?
 Save time and use this interactive map to find, compare and book at the best rates.
-Or explore our comprehensive list of favorite travel partners.
+Or explore more of our favorite travel partners.

 Lake Isabella is an 11,200 acre reservoir in Kern County, California, about 35 miles northeast of Bakersfield.
 The U.S. Army Corps of Engineers created the lake, also known as Isabella Reservoir, in 1953 for flood control along the Kern River, irrigation water storage, and hydroelectric generation.

 Tucked into the southern end of the Sierra Nevada Mountains, the lake enjoys warm summer temperatures and mild winters.
 Offering year-round recreational opportunities, Lake Isabella has become a premier California vacation destination.